Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:** This chapter buttresses the fact that covenant children cannot just marry as others do (vs 1-2).
 In addition, the chapter mentions how Jacob made a vow to God as a result of divine encounter in a night vision.

+### Day 13: January 13, 2018
+##### Focus: Decision-making

+**Today's Progress**: Today I explored the book of Genesis 35.

+**Thoughts:** This chapter is the follow up of Genesis 28.
+Here, God reminds Jacob of the vow he made in chapter 28.
+This hows that God is always ready to fulfill His side of every vow and expects the same from the person who makes the vow.

+**Lesson:**
+* Never make vows that you are not ready to keep - Gen. 23:21-23, Eccl.
+5:5-6